MileHacker Logo

 Dak'Art Biennale

-• Occurs every two years (typically May-June, but dates vary).
+• Occurs every two years (typically May-June, but the dates are different).

 • This event showcases contemporary African art.

-• Plan your trip around this if you have a strong interest.
+• Plan your trip around this in case you have a strong interest.

 Religious Festivals

-• Korité (Eid al-Fitr) and Tabaski (Eid al-Adha) are significant Muslim holidays.
+• Korité (Eid-Fitr) and Tabaski (Eid al-Adha) are significant Muslim holidays.

 • Many businesses may close, but they offer an unique opportunity to witness celebrations.